 Crazy Quilts were popular during the Victorian Era and have regained popularity.
-The quilts are made from scraps of fabric sewn to a pieces of muslin and heavily embellished with embroidery, beads, buttons, lace, and other items.
+The quilts are made from scraps of fabric sewn to a piece of muslin and heavily embellished with embroidery, beads, buttons, lace, and other notions.
 The muslin acts as the batting.
-When the top is complete, a backing is is added and then the quilt is bound.
+When the top is complete, a backing is added then the quilt is bound.

 Dog Ears are pieces of the seam allowance that protrude or stick out.
 They happen often when piecing with triangles or diamonds.
 Dog ears are usually trimmed during piecing to minimize bulk at the seams.

 Drunkards Path is a square block, which includes a simple set of curves.